badmanwillis/Proj515-Alpha-Master/README.md

 ## Usage
 All of the folder are ROS packages, containing the relevant code.
 Place them into your_workspace/src.
 You will need to change the filepaths in alpha_urdf for display.launch and alpha.xml.
 Then build the package using catkin_make.

+Without the navigation package, you should still be able to drive the robot around and generate a map, following the tutorial [How to Build a Map Using Logged Data](http://wiki.ros.org/slam_gmapping/Tutorials/MappingFromLoggedData#record).

+To progress onwards to navigation, you will need to follow [2.
+Navigation Stack Setup](http://wiki.ros.org/navigation/Tutorials/RobotSetup).

 ## To Do
 * Add odom & base controller package.